Social Icons

 Directed by Osmany Rodriguez

-With a name like Vampires vs. the Bronx, you cannot be expected to take the movie seriously – and it is best that you do not.
-The best word to describe this film will be, anticlimax.
-The movie does a wonderful lay-up of things happening in the Bronx when a group of vampires decided to move there.
-Then it drops to a low of wasted opportunities and an unexpected silly outcome.
-The movie promises so much when it starts, then it fails to live up to its initial self-hype.
+With a name like Vampires vs. the Bronx, you can't be expected to take the movie seriously—and it’s best that you don’t.
+The best word to describe this film is anticlimax.
+The movie does a wonderful job setting things up in the Bronx when a group of vampires decides to move there, but then it drops to a low of wasted opportunities and an unexpectedly silly outcome.
+The movie promises so much at the start, then fails to live up to its initial self-hype.

-The movie setup is simple, vampires are using an estate agent to buy properties in the Bronx.
-This is done using a comedic format to deliver its plot.
-Then this vampires of centuries of reasoning had a monkey-wrench thrown in their plan by a young boy trying to save his neighborhood from the buyout.
+The movie setup is simple: vampires are using an estate agent to buy properties in the Bronx.
+This is done in a comedic format to deliver its plot.
+Then, these vampires—who have centuries of reasoning—have a monkey wrench thrown in their plan by a young boy trying to save his neighborhood from being bought out.

-The movie plot introduces us to the villains, which I have to say do not expect any masterclass performance from anyone in this film, except the cameo performance of Zoe Saldaña.
-These villains seem to have deep pockets or sort of based on their style of negotiating.
-They have been buying out all the buildings in the neighborhood and many other people in the same neighborhood have been going missing.
+The movie introduces us to the villains, though I must say don’t expect any masterclass performances from anyone in this film, except for the cameo by Zoe Saldaña.
+These villains seem to have deep pockets—or at least, that’s how they come across based on their negotiating style.
+They’ve been buying up all the buildings in the neighborhood, and many people have been going missing.
 A young boy named Jaden has a plan to unite the neighborhood.
-He was planning a block party and inviting everyone, hoping this will bring them all together and maybe stop many from selling out their homes and shops.
+He’s planning a block party and inviting everyone, hoping this will bring them together and maybe stop many from selling their homes and shops.

-Things changed when he witnessed one of the thugs in the neighborhood being eaten by a vampire.
-He rallies his friends and they bound together to take down these supernatural beings.
+Things change when Jaden witnesses one of the thugs in the neighborhood being eaten by a vampire.
+He rallies his friends, and they band together to take down these supernatural beings.

-The movie does not promise masterful special effects, and the plot is so carefully written to avoid the use of it.
-Then the children who happen to be taking on these vampires have some extra-ordinary skill, with one swing they can drive a stake into the chest of a vampire.
+The movie doesn’t promise masterful special effects, and the plot is carefully written to avoid the need for them.
+Then, the children who happen to be taking on these vampires have some extraordinary skills.
+With one swing, they can drive a stake into the chest of a vampire.

-The movie in the end delves into the realm of annoyance, here is a vampire with many centuries of existence being taken down by a boy on a bicycle.
-This scene which takes place as one of the final takedowns lacks all common sense as the vampire was holding off at that present moment a whole block.
+By the end, the movie delves into the realm of annoyance.
+Here’s a vampire with centuries of existence being taken down by a boy on a bicycle.
+This scene, which takes place as one of the final takedowns, lacks all common sense, especially since the vampire was holding off an entire block at that moment.

 0 comments: